ayonbiswas/Optical-Flow/README.md

-**lucas Kanade and Horn Shmuck implementation in matlab**
+**Lucas Kanade and Horn Shmuck implementation in matlab**

-for lucas kanade, change the image names in the im1t and im2t and run.
+For lucas kanade, change the image names in the im1t and im2t and run.

-for horn schunck, change the image names in the im1 and im2 and run.
+For horn schunck, change the image names in the im1 and im2 and run.

-See Report: ../report.pdf
+See Report for more details.